By infopadweb 3 April 2024

 – A numbered sticker, issued by the Consortium, which uniquely identifies each wheel.
 A green sticker is used for wheels of Mild Pecorino Sardo, and blue sticker is used for Mature Pecorino Sardo.”

-– The EU’s DOP logo.
+– The EU’s PDO logo.

 This system, guarantees not only the traceability of production, but also traceability within the DOP supply chain, since from the finished product it’s always possible to follow the audit trail back to the “milk round” from which each individual production batch was made.